Acumeon/stelladux/README.md

-# telescope
+# telescope_automate
-Software to control several aspects of a telescope
+Plans and software for telescope auto tracking, auto guiding, and autofocus.